On the Rock River in Illinois

-Over the years, it's been home to many ambitious men.
+Over the years, the valley has been home to many ambitious men.
 Abraham Lincoln joined the militia here.
 John Deere forged the first steel plow.
 Ronald Reagan got his first lifeguard job.

-The man who inspired the gigantic blufftop statue also had an ambition: to keep this beautiful valley for his own people.
+Chief Black Hawk, the man who inspired the gigantic blufftop statue, also had an ambition: to keep this beautiful valley for his own people.

 In 1804, four Sauk men ceded it in exchange for $1,000 per year in goods, and in 1829, the government kicked out the Indians and sold the land to settlers.

 In 1832, Black Hawk tried to reclaim the land, sparking a "war" that ended in the slaughter of his people.

 The debacle made a romantic figure of the doomed Black Hawk.